dbp-osel/MCLGenerated.CO.Database/README.md

 **Methods**

-The MCL was used to simulate three hemodynamic states (i.e., hyperdynamic, normovolemic, and cardiogenic shock) based on average hemodynamic values and mimic central-to-peripheral pressure transfer functions reported in the literature.
+The MCL was used to simulate three hemodynamic states (i.e., hyperdynamic [HD], normovolemic [NV], and cardiogenic shock [CS]) based on average hemodynamic values and mimic central-to-peripheral pressure transfer functions reported in the literature.
 For each state,

 •	we simulated stepwise changes in the MCL flow and collected datasets for characterizing CO resolution and SVV resolution of pressure-based CO systems.